sunhill-de/ORM/doc/md/ISSUES.md

 ## Known bugs
 - [ ] (#1) Migration of collections/objects can't change the maximum string length because there is no way to reliable retrieve the current string length in the database engine
+- [X] (#17) When a property is named "name" it fails because it overwrites the protected property name

 ## Missing features
 ### objects